DevGautam2000/dsa/SETUP.md

 - then add the gcc path [for gcc path head over to terminal and write ' which g++-11 ' and the path that appears is your gcc path] to \<G++-11 PATH\>.
 Remember to remove the angle brackets

-- NOTE: the path for ***"compilerPath:"*** has been set by default if your MINGW is installed somewhere else provide that exact location to gcc.exe. if installed on C: drive you are good to go
+- NOTE: the path for ***"compilerPath:"*** has been set by default to drive E: if your MINGW is installed somewhere else provide that exact location to gcc.exe. if installed on C: specify that drive

 #### at last open io.h in folder io